oadultradeepfield/minimapreduce/README.md

 ## MiniMapReduce

 A lightweight, Java-based MapReduce framework designed to demonstrate the core concepts of distributed data processing.
-MiniMapReduce lets you run simple MapReduce jobs—such as word counts or data aggregations—on a single JVM using parallelism via the ForkJoinPool, making it an ideal learning tool and foundation for experimenting with MapReduce pipelines.
+MiniMapReduce lets you run simple MapReduce jobs, such as word counts or data aggregations, on a single JVM using parallelism via the ForkJoinPool.

 ## Table of Contents